pdx-cs-ai/gothello-grossthello/README.md

 other repos.
 Say `git submodule update --init` before you try to compile.

+To compile and run this, you will have to set your Java `CLASSPATH`.
+On Linux

+        export CLASSPATH=`pwd`:`pwd`/libclient:`pwd`/gthd

+I don't know how this works on Windows.

 Build with `javac Grossthello.java`.
 Run with for example

         java Grossthello white localhost 0 3